 How to properly feed your horse a banana

-If food gets stuck in her throat it could end pretty bad for the horse.
+If food gets stuck in her throat it could end pretty badly for the horse.
 While it won’t stop her from breathing right away, it could prevent her from eating and drinking, which isn’t good.

 When to give your horse a banana